 Student Profiles: The Health Careers Program's Dignity Health Scholars

-Dignity Health (formerly Catholic Healthcare West) believes in the excellence and importance of Spelman College and its mission to provide high-quality education to women of color.
-To demonstrate its support, Dignity Health is in its second year of financial support of Spelman’s Health Careers Program.
-The support will be used to fund a branded initiative that will: attract, engage and prepare Spelman students, (especially those from California, Arizona and Nevada) for careers in health, allied health and healthcare administration; enhance their exposure to the many career options in these fields; and expand current opportunities to engage with executives and leading professionals within the health care industry.
+The financial support provided will be used to fund a branded initiative that will: attract, engage and prepare Spelman students, (especially those from California, Arizona and Nevada) for careers in health, allied health and healthcare administration; enhance their exposure to the many career options in these fields; and expand current opportunities to engage with executives and leading professionals within the health care industry.

 The funds are used for scholarships, internships, and international service trips.
 Additionally, some funds are to provide infrastructure support for the campus community to engage with Dignity Health representatives at Research Day.
-This summer, four Dignity Health Scholars from Spelman's class of 2013 are involved in internships in Phoenix, Ariz.and San Francisco, Calif.
+This summer, four Dignity Health Scholars from Spelman are involved in internships in California and Arizona.

 Sierra Blanchard is a rising junior pre-med Biology major.
 She was selected as a summer intern at Mercy Hospital Folsom (MSH) located in California, through the partnership between Dignity Health and Spelman College Health Careers Program.
 The goal of the program is to foster an interest in health-related careers among women of color and to support exploration of the many career paths available within the field.